-1. The Competition is open to all instrumentalists, pianists and singers, except for organists, of any nationality who are at least 18, and no older than 25 (28 for singers) on 1st May 2018.
+1. The Competition is open to all instrumentalists, pianists and singers, except for organists, of any nationality who are at least 18, no longer in Full Time Secondary Education and no older than 25 (28 for singers) on 31st August 2023.

-- Two short video recordings (no longer in total than 6 minutes in length) in the format set out in the Application Form of you performing two pieces or excerpts from two pieces, of contrasting styles.
+- Two short video recordings (no longer in total than 10 minutes length) in the format set out in the Application Form of them performing two pieces or excerpts from two pieces, of contrasting styles.

-- A recent hi-resolution photograph of yourself suitable for inclusion in the programme.
+- A recent hi-resolution photograph of themselves suitable for inclusion in the programme.

-- A detailed C.V. of your musical career under the given headings provided in the application form:-
+- A detailed C.V. of their musical career under the given headings provided in the application form:-

 A. MUSICAL EDUCATION, QUALIFICATIONS & PRIZES;

 B. SOLO EXPERIENCE;